 Hanoi Old Town Quarter

-The Old Quarter in Hanoi is an intriguing neighborhood, home to a mix of Vietnamese architecture, green spaces, ancient shops and fresh-as-it-gets street food — all of it easily explored on foot.
+Traveling to Ha Noi, you will easily recognize The Old Quarter in Hanoi – an intriguing neighborhood, home to a mix of Vietnamese architecture, green spaces, ancient shops and fresh-as-it-gets street food — all of it easily explored on foot.

 At first look, these 36 streets can feel frenetic.
 Don’t worry: Constant motion is part of the Old Quarter’s charm.
 Grab a seat at a cafe and enjoy the action from a safe distance.

 You’ll notice bicycle vendors selling fresh flowers and ripe fruit, old friends gathering for games of checkers, and cooks doing a roaring trade in steaming phở and bún chả.
 The longer you wander, the more you’ll be rewarded with moments in hidden alleyways, secluded pagodas, and cozy coffee shops, so many interesting places for you to check in Hanoi.